supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/14-Synapselink-cosmos.md

     ![Adding an Azure Cosmos DB SQl API external data link](./images/cosmos-linked-connection.png)

-## Query Azure Cosmos DB from Azure Synapse Analytics
+## Task 4: Query Azure Cosmos DB from Azure Synapse Analytics

 Now you're ready to query your Cosmos DB database from Azure Synapse Analytics.

-### Query Azure Cosmos DB from a Spark pool
+### Task 4.1: Query Azure Cosmos DB from a Spark pool

 1. In the **Data** pane, select the **Sales** container, and in its **...** menu, select **New Notebook** > **Load to DataFrame**.
 2. In the new **Notebook 1** tab that opens, in the **Attach to** list, select your Spark pool (**spark*xxxxxxx***).
 Then use the **&#9655; Run all** button to run all of the cells in the notebook (there's currently only one!).